Revisiting Automated Topic Model Evaluation with Large Language Models: Determining the Number of Topics

-In \Cref{fig:triplet_figure} we show LLM scores and ARI for broad topics in the Bills dataset,\footnote{We used this dataset to find a suitable prompt, hence this could be considered the ``training set''.
-We then ran our algorithm on the Wikitext dataset without further adaptation, which makes these two plots the ``test set''.} and broad and specific topics in the Wikitext dataset.
+In \Cref{fig:triplet_figure} we show LLM scores and ARI for broad topics in the Bills dataset.
+We used this dataset to find a suitable prompt, hence this could be considered the ``training set''.
 We plot coherence ratings of word sets in \BLUEMARK, purity of document labels in \REDMARK, and the ARI between topic model and ground-truth assignments in \GREENMARK.

-The purity of LLM-assigned labels correlate with the ARI, whereas the word set coherence scores do not.
-The argmax of the purity-based approach leads to similar numbers of topics as suggested by the ARI argmax (although the high correlations hide that the argmax is not the same).
+The purity of LLM-assigned $D_T$ labels correlate with the ARI, whereas the $W_T$ coherence scores do not.
+The argmax of the purity-based approach leads to similar numbers of topics as suggested by the ARI argmax (although not always the same).

-In the Wikitext datasets, we evaluate the same 20 topic models, but measure ARI between topic model assignment and two different ground-truth label sets.
-The difference in LLM scores is coming from different prompting strategies \cite{zhong-etal-2023-goal}.
-The resulting distributions indicate that this strategy can incorporate different research questions.
+For Wikitext, we evaluate the same 20 topic models, but measure ARI between topic model assignment and two different ground-truth label sets.
+The LLM scores differ only because of different prompting strategies.
+The distributions indicate that this strategy incorporates different research questions.

-For the Bills dataset, our rating algorithm suggests to use a topic model with $k=100$ topics.
+For Bills, our rating algorithm suggests to use a topic model with $k{=}100$ topics.
 In \Cref{app:top_topic_words}, we show corresponding word sets.
-We find that the topic words look reasonable and interpretable for this configuration, although the underlying assignments using document-topic estimates are not correlated with the ground-truth labels.
-The purity-based approach instead suggests to use $k=20$ topics, the same $k$ as indicated by the ARI.
+The resulting $W_T$ seem interpretable, although the ground-truth assignments using document-topic estimates are not correlated with the ground-truth labels.
+The purity-based approach instead suggests to use $k{=}20$ topics, the same $k$ as indicated by the ARI.
 We show ground-truth labels and LLM-obtained text labels in \Cref{app:top_topic_words}.
+We further manually evaluate 180 assigned LLM-labels and find that 94\% of these labels are reasonable. \Cref{app:evaluating_label_assignment} shows further evaluation of these label assignments.